unbreakabl3/unbreakabl3.github.io/_posts/2024-03-24-vrbt-how-to-setup-workstation.md

 If `Basic` authentication is chosen, follow [this](https://docs.vmware.com/en/VMware-Aria-Automation/8.16/Installing-Configuring-Automation-Orchestrator/GUID-30026BCF-DC1F-471E-A63C-A29E85FBDD41.html) procedure.
 This is how it should look like at the end.
 ![img-description](1f69c989-5ce3-43ec-bbd2-22e070d78dae.png){: .shadow }{: width="500" height="400" }{: .normal }

+## UPDATE 1: Windows installation

+Thanks to [Mohammad Makeen AlDamouni](https://www.linkedin.com/in/mohammad-makeen/) for providing these tips.

+Windows based installation requires a few additional adjustments:

+> Make sure both Python and OpenSSL are added to the environment variables.
+{: .prompt-tip }

+1. Install OpenSSL (version: OpenSSL 3.1.3 19 Sep 2023 (Library: OpenSSL 3.1.3 19 Sep 2023) )
+2. Install Python (version: Python 3.8.0) - pip: 19.2.3

+    > The steps below are similar to those mentioned above for the Mac and can be referenced.
+    {: .prompt-info }

+3. Creation of the Keystore can be done using the [KeyStore Explorer](https://github.com/kaikramer/keystore-explorer).
+4. Extract private key from the keystore.
+5. Generate the certificate.
+6. Confirm that both the generated previously certificate and private key are valid.

+> Some of the `mvn clean install` commands can fail.
+The reason for that is the user who executed the command encountered a privilege restriction, which prevented the command from running successfully.
+To resolve this issue, one possible solution is to open the Command Prompt with administrative access by choosing the "Run as administrator" option.
+{: .prompt-tip }
+> It is possible to add `-X` to the `mvn` command to get the output at the `debug` level.
+{: .prompt-tip }

 ## Next step